openharmony/docs/en/application-dev/ui/arkts-common-components-switch.md

 - Create a toggle that contains a child component.

-  This can be achieved by calling the API with **ToggleType** set to **Button**.
-Only one child component is allowed.
-If the child component has text set, the text content is displayed inside the button.
+  When **ToggleType** is set to **Button**, only one child component is allowed.
+If the child component has text set, the text content is displayed on the button.

   ```ts